pinecoders/pinecoders.github.io/faq_and_code/README.md

 In the real-time bar, orders may be executed on the *tick* (price change) following detection of a condition.
 While this may seem appealing, it is important to realize that if you use `cal_on_every_tick=true` in the `strategy()` declaration statement to make your strategy work this way, you are going to be running a different strategy than the one you tested on historical bars.
 See the [Strategies](https://www.tradingview.com/pine-script-docs/en/v4/essential/Strategies.html) page of the User Manual for more information.

 ### How do I implement date range filtering in strategies?
+This piece of code does from/to dates.
+If you need to also filter on specific times, use [How To Set Backtest Time Ranges](https://www.tradingview.com/script/xAEG4ZJG-How-To-Set-Backtest-Time-Ranges/) by [allanster](https://www.tradingview.com/u/allanster/#published-scripts).
 ```js
 DateFilter = input(false, "═════════════ Date Range Filtering")
 FromYear = input(1900, "From Year", minval = 1900)